tom-2015/rpi-ws2812-server/README.md

 		<offset>,						#start at pixel offset in JPG file (default is 0)
 		<OR AND XOR NOT =>,				#operator to use, use NOT to reverse image (default is =)
 		<delay>							#optional argument the delay between rendering next scan line in the jpg file, if 0 only first line is loaded in to memory and no render performed. default 0
+		<flip_rows>					    #optional argument to indicate to horizontally flip rows with odd index
 ```

 * `readpng` command can read the pixels from a PNG file and fill them into the LEDs of a channel